Declares a method, (possibly with a body), so that it can be referenced via a method reference, called, and overridden.

 whitespace, two consecutive keywords or identifiers will be parsed as

 a single identifier token.
-For example, finalstatic
+For example, finalstatic is

 parsed as a single identifier.
 Annotations, however, never need